 The stamping world is always in a state of flux.
 Material sourcing, logistics, regulations, innovations – there is a culture of constant movement and redesigning of processes for increased efficiencies.
 In recent years, with materials changes and chemical regulations impacting the market – there has been a greater need for being able to compare the performance of lubricants.
 Traditionally, this has been conducted in stamping facilities on production dies – interrupting production and increasing the potential for scrap, decreased productivity and limiting the number of products that can be evaluated.
 IRMCO® knew there had to be a better way for customers to gain the proper data to drive innovation and process improvement and we delivered it; with IRMCO iTool™.
+Click here to learn more about why to use the IRMCO iTool™.

 Building upon the proud history of Dr.Taylan Altan’s pioneering research and development at Ohio State University's Center for Precision Forming – IRMCO created their own tooling and expanded data collection to include measuring thermal differences in tooling and on parts, frictional differences between different lubricants and material thickness of formed parts.